 President McKinley shot, USA.
 Roosevelt takes over

-1903 - Wright brothers make the first powered flight of
+1903 - Wright brothers make the first powered flight of an airplane

 Marie Curie becomes first woman to win a Nobel prize

 1908 - Ford motor company produce the "Model T"

 1912 - Titanic sinks on maiden voyage killing 1500 people